OCGModel/OCGModel/int4osemosys/README.md

 1. Select the option "p" -  Plot results at the main menu.
 2. Select the desired plot from the list
-3. Give the additional information for the type of plot selected. e.g. Fuel, year, ..etc. **The paramerets must be given exactlly how declared in the Techmap file (.\data)!!
+3. Give the additional information for the type of plot selected. e.g. Fuel, year, ..etc. **The paramerets must be given exactly how declared in the Techmap file (.\data)!!
 CASE SENSITIVE!**
 4. The plot will be displayed at your brower

 Note: You can also find the CSV files with the simulation results at ***.\run\OCGModel_base"***